spandanb10745/rvx10p_230102108/README.md

 Add testbench.sv from the /tb directory as a Simulation Source.

-In the Vivado project, create a new memory file (e.g., risctest.mem).
+Create a new memory file (e.g., risctest.mem) in Vivado.

-Copy the entire contents of the risctest.mem file (provided in /tb) and paste it into the new memory file you just created.
+Copy and paste the contents of risctest.mem (provided in /tb) into this new file.

-Run the behavioral simulation.
+Run Behavioral Simulation.

+If the processor is correct, the console will display:

-Option 2: In VS Code (or other simulators like Icarus Verilog)
+💻 Option 2: Using VS Code / Icarus Verilog / Verilator

-Ensure you have a SystemVerilog toolchain (like Icarus Verilog or Verilator) installed.
+Ensure you have a SystemVerilog toolchain (e.g., Icarus Verilog or Verilator).

-Download the necessary files:
+Download the following files:

-All .sv files from the /src directory.
+All .sv files from the /src directory

-testbench.sv from the /tb directory.
+testbench.sv from the /tb directory

-rvx10_pipeline.hex from the /tb directory (this is the memory file formatted for this setup).
+rvx10_pipeline.hex from the /tb directory (memory file)

-Compile and run the simulation using your toolchain.
-For example, with Icarus Verilog:
+Compile and run the simulation:📚 References

-# Compile all source files and the testbench
-iverilog -o sim -s testbench -g2012 tb/testbench.sv src/*.sv

-# Run the compiled simulation
-vvp sim

-References

-This project's design and pipeline principles are based on the concepts from:
+This project’s design and pipeline principles are inspired by:

-Digital Design and Computer Architecture (RISC-V Edition) by David Harris and Sarah Harris.
+Digital Design and Computer Architecture (RISC-V Edition) David Harris and Sarah Harris

+🏫 Acknowledgment

+Developed under the guidance of
+Dr. Satyajit Das